uhh-lt/LexiExp/README.md

 Please read the following <a href="https://github.com/uhh-lt/LexiExp/blob/master/LICENSE.txt"> License </a> agreement.
 LexiExp is licensed under ASL 2.0 and other lenient licenses, allowing its use for academic and commercial purposes without restrictions.

 LexiExp is a tool for expanding existing sentiment seed lexicon.
-LexiExp provides a polarity estimation for the new expanded lexicon using a statistical co-occurrence calculation.
+It also provides a polarity estimation for the new expanded lexicon using a statistical co-occurrence calculation.
 LexiExp is based on semantic similarity following the <a href="https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/software/jobimtext.html"> JoBimText </a> project.
 ## How to Use LexiExp from Command Line
 1. <b>Download:</b> Source code is avilable under <a href="https://github.com/uhh-lt/LexiExp">source code</a> or simply use the excutable <a href="https://github.com/uhh-lt/LexiExp/blob/master/LexiExp0.0.1.jar">jar file</a>.
 2. <b>Command Line & Input Parameters</b>: